top of page

 What first-time visitors usually worry about

-Most guests considering fjord fishing for the first time ask the same questions - often silently.
+Most guests considering fjord fishing for the first time tend to have the same questions - often unspoken.

 Do I need experience?